OSHA Hazard Assessment

 Understanding these standards is crucial, as OSHA inspectors evaluate compliance based on them.
 Failure to meet these standards can lead to penalties, making regular assessments essential.

-Steps in Conducting an OSHA Hazard Assessment
+Steps in Conducting a Hazard Assessment

 1. Identify Hazards: